ErinNDavis/FlowerLoveLandingPg/README.md

 Features:
 - flexbox to position and align items
 - can hover over links in the header and they will highlight and give a small discription of the link
+- ** currently links are not assigned to go anywhere

 <img src="Screen Shot 2022-01-23 at 12.05.43 PM.png">